Broodiness: Others

-Marsupial frogs are so-called because they possess a dorsal brood pouch.
+Marsupial frogs are so-called broody because they possess a dorsal brood pouch.
 In some species the eggs are fertilized on the female's lower back, and are inserted in her pouch with the aid of the male's toes.
 The eggs remain in contact with the female's vascular tissue, which provides them oxygen.

 Some animals have a common name that includes the word 'brood' or its derivatives, although it is arguable whether the animals show 'broodiness' per se.
 For example, the female gastric-brooding frog (Rheobatrachus sp.) from Australia, now probably extinct, swallows her fertilized eggs, which then develop inside her stomach.
 She ceases to feed and stops secreting stomach acid and the tadpoles rely on the yolks of the eggs for nourishment.
 After six or seven weeks the mother opens her mouth wide and regurgitates the tadpoles which hop away from her mouth.
 The brooding sea anemone (Epiactis prolifera) is a colonial hermaphrodite that fertilizes and incubates its eggs internally.
 The motile larvae, after swimming out of the mouth, migrate down to the disk and become fixed there until they become little anemones, ready to move and feed independently.

 In Darwin's frog (Rhinoderma darwinii), the female lays about 30 eggs and then the male guards them for about two weeks, until they hatch.
 The male then takes all the survivors and carries around the developing young in his vocal pouch.
 When the tiny tadpoles have developed they hop out and swim away.
 In this animal, the parents hold the hatched young rather than eggs in their mouths, so is arguably not showing 'broodiness'.